 Bio

 Susanna Bluhm is a queer landscape-based artist who makes semi-abstract paintings.
 Raised with her brother in a suburb of Los Angeles by a therapist mother and engineer father, her Mexican grandmother was the anchor of family culture and her gay artist uncle an early source of inspiration and affirmation.
-Lured by lush rainy redwoods and a 24hour-access painting studio, she earned her BA in Studio Art from Humboldt State University.
-After a break from school that featured retail jobs, guarding museum art, and heartbreak, she moved to the cornfields of Illinois for graduate school at the University of Illinois at Urbana-Champaign, where she earned her MFA in painting, heard tornado sirens, gained rich teaching experience and met her future wife.
-After doing art residencies at the Irish Museum of Modern Art in Dublin and at the Karl Hofer Gesellschaft in Berlin, she moved to Seattle where she was a member of SOIL artist-run gallery for five years, was the 2014 recipient of the Neddy Artist Award in Painting, worked as a gallery director at a nonprofit gallery, and had a live human pulled out of her body (not in that order).
-Most recently, she completed an MA degree in Comparative Religion at the University of Washington in Seattle, with a major in Judaism and a minor in German Studies.
+She earned her MFA in Painting from the University of Illinois at Urbana-Champaign, and her BA in Studio Art at Humboldt State University.
+After doing residencies at the Irish Museum of Modern Art in Dublin and the Karl Hofer Gesellschaft in Berlin, she moved to Seattle where she was a member of SOIL artist-run gallery for five years, was the 2014 recipient of the Neddy Artist Award in Painting, worked as a gallery director at a nonprofit gallery in West Seattle, and had a life human pulled out of her body (not in that order).
+She recently completed an MA degree in Comparative Religion at the University of Washington in Seattle, with a major in Judaism and a minor in German Studies.
 Her thesis was titled “Making Landscape: A Tradition of Collaboration with the More-than-Human World in the Hebrew Bible and Jewish Literature.”
 She is represented by J. Rinehart Gallery in Seattle.
-She lives in Seattle with her wife and son.
+She lives in Seattle with her wife and teenaged son.